minhengwu/kaggle_porto/README.md

 ## File Description
  - a notebook that contains detail eda + modeling
- - a python script about the training pipeline
+ - a python script contain the whole training pipeline

 ## Description
 This is a dataset containing auto insurance data.
 The goal is to use this dataset to train a model to predict if a drive will initiate a claim(1) or not(0).
 Training data has 595212 rows and 59 columns(including target and id).